onap/vnfrqts-requirements/docs/Chapter5/Tosca/ONAP VNF or PNF CSAR Package.rst

     :target: VNF or PNF CSAR PACKAGE
     :keyword: MUST
     :introduced: dublin
+    :updated: frankfurt

-    The VNF or PNF TOSCA CSAR file **MUST** be a zip file with .csar extension.
+    The VNF or PNF CSAR file **MUST** be a zip file with .csar extension.

 VNF Package Contents